billahdotdev/Learn-Raspberry-Pi/README.md

-03. Install Raspberry Pi Imager: You can install Raspberry Pi Imager using apt: This command will install Raspberry Pi Imager along with any necessary dependencies. sudo apt install rpi-imager
+03. Install Raspberry Pi Imager: You can install Raspberry Pi Imager using apt: This command will install Raspberry Pi Imager along with any necessary dependencies.

+                          sudo apt install rpi-imager
+04. Run Raspberry Pi Imager: After the installation is complete, you can launch Raspberry Pi Imager either from the applications menu or by running the following command in the terminal: rpi-imager